How to Merge Duplicate Salesforce Contacts, Accounts, Leads, Opportunities, and Other Record Types

 To get further context, on Step 2, click the layout gear button on the right side of the title bar.
 Here, you can add any field from your database as a column in the duplicate group review to better understand the data in these records.
 These will also appear in your CSV report.

-You have duplicate records identified by Insycle, but not all are merging into the master.
-Check how many duplicates are in the affected groups.
-If you have duplicate groups with more than 5 records, you may want to change the Exclusions value at the bottom of Step 3 on the Master tab: Skip duplicate groups with more than 5 records per group to ensure you can get them all.
+Look at the Exclusions at the bottom of Step 3 to see how many duplicates are in the affected duplicate groups.
+If you have duplicate groups with more than 5 records, you may want to change the Skip duplicate groups with more than [5] records per group setting to ensure you get all of them.

 Some fields are missing in the Fields tab dropdown in Step 3